dheijl/swyh-rs/README.md

   - _U32MaxNotChunked_: Content-Length = u32::MAX − 1, no chunking (default for WAV)
   - _U64MaxNotChunked_: Content-Length = u64::MAX − 1, no chunking
 - **Initial buffering** (ms): buffer audio for this many milliseconds before streaming starts.
 Helps prevent stuttering on flaky WiFi networks or with renderers that have no configurable buffer.
+- **TPDF dither**: apply TPDF dither when converting to 16-bit audio.
+Only active when 24-bit is not selected; the checkbox is grayed out when 24-bit is enabled.
+Dithering improves perceived audio quality at 16-bit but adds a small CPU overhead; disable it if you need the lowest possible CPU usage.
 - **Inject Silence**: continuously mix silence into the input stream as an alternative to the automatic periodic-silence mechanism, preventing some renderers from disconnecting during playback pauses.
 Works with FLAC since version 1.12.0.
 On Linux silence may be injected automatically so no need to check this in that case.

 #### Network tab